June 23, 2023

 - Premiums for all plans listed above are paid by the Employer with the exception of group life insurance, which is paid by the employees

-Sick Leave & Family Responsibility Leave
+Sick Leave and Family Responsibility Leave

 - 10 paid working days per year for the purpose of sick leave and/or family responsibility leave

 - Post-doctoral Fellows will earn vacation at the rate of twenty (20) working days per year, pro-rated based on the length of the appointment